xuzhhua/AutoUpgradeApp/README.md

 3. Adjust the contents of `update_policy.txt` and `lang.json` as needed.
    Especially, the `titles` and `all_latest` settings for English and Japanese in lang.json are untested due to system limitations—please modify as necessary.
 4. Keep your network connected while running the script to download updates.
+5. If using in mainland China, magic may be required for special reasons.

 ## update_policy.txt Usage